microsoft/fluentui/packages/react-components/react-list-preview/stories/List/ListDescription.md

 A list item with single action is a list item which doesn't contain any focusable child elements.
 It can be selectable.

-When list item has a custom action on it, it's recommended to pass `aria-roledescription={translated("button")}` to explicitly communicate screen reader users that they are focused on an actionable element.
-The value needs to be a localized "button" string.
+When list item has a custom action on it and it isn't clear from the context, it's possible enhance the list item with other accessibility props like `aria-roledescription={translated("button")}` to explicitly communicate screen reader users that they are focused on an actionable element.

 ### List items with multiple actions